UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 Once Git is configured, we can start using it.

-First, let's make sure we are in our `my_project` directory, if not we need to move into that directory:
+First, let's make sure we are in our `un-report` directory, if not we need to move into that directory:

 ~~~
 $ pwd